Hybrid least squares for learning functions from highly noisy data: Introduction

 Denote a solution to \eqref{myls} as $\widehat{\bm\alpha}$ and $\widehat{f}$ the corresponding approximant.
 The accuracy of $\widehat{f}$ compared to $f^*$ was investigated in \cite{cohen2013stability} when $w\equiv 1$ using matrix concentration.
 Subsequent works \cite{cohen2017optimal, narayan2017christoffel} extended the idea to the case of general weights and identified $w$ that achieves the optimal sample complexity using the Christoffel function of $V_n$ \cite{nevai1986geza}:

-The definition of $\Phi_n$ is independent of the choice of basis, and the corresponding sampling measure $\nu$ in the context of least squares is often called the \textit{optimal measure} or \textit{induced measure}; sampling from this measure is often called \textit{Christoffel sampling}.
-Generating $\XX$ with Christoffel sampling results in the following approximation error bound. \begin{Th} Under the optimal choice of $w$ in \eqref{chris}, there exists some event $\AA$ and an absolute constant $c>0$ such that if $m\gtrsim n\log n$, then $\P(\AA) = 1- n^{-2}$ and
+The definition of $\Phi_n$ is independent of the choice of basis, and the corresponding sampling measure $\nu$ in the context of least squares is often called the \textit{optimal measure} or \textit{induced measure}; sampling from this measure is called \textit{Christoffel sampling}.
+Generating $\XX$ with Christoffel sampling results in the following approximation error bound.